 Last Updated on

-Maltipoos, including the tiny Toy or Teacup Maltipoo dog breed, are in the Doodle Dog family.
-Today, we’re diving into everything you need to know about Teacup Maltipoos (including why you might not want to get one…).
+Maltipoos are in the Doodle Dog family.
+Today, we’re diving into everything you need to know about Toy Maltipoos (including why you might not want to get one…).

 Let’s jump in!